 Note: Construction has been excluded from any ‘broad category’ as it is largely a transient.

-Current floor space demand been estimated by broad categories as follows:
+Current floor space and forecast floor space demand have been estimated by broad categories as follows:

-Current floor space ratios by broad type, that is, the amount of floor space job) by aligning current employment to total floor space by broad category.
+Current floor space ratios by broad type, (that is, the amount of floor space per job) was estimated by aligning current employment to total floor space by broad category.
 Current floor space has been derived from an analysis of Council rates and Expanded Urban Development Program employment floor space data.

 Floor space ratios were reviewed against other jurisdictions, industry research and spot checks of selected sites within Yarra.
 Estimates where adjusted accordingly.